coderholic/pyradio/README.md

 Then, when this is done, you can either save the modified playlist, by pressing "***s***", or reload the playlist from disk, by pressing "***R***".
 A modified playlist will automatically be saved when **PyRadio** exits (or Ctrl-C is pressed).

 Finally, opening another playlist is also possible.
-Just press "***o***" and you will be presented with a list of saved playists to choose from.
+Just press "***o***" and you will be presented with a list of saved playlists to choose from.
 These playlists must be saved beforehand in **PyRadio**'s configuration directory.

 While executing any of the previous actions, you may get confirmation messages (when opening a playlist while the current one is modified but not saved, for example) or error messages (when an action fails).
 Just follow the on screen information, keeping in mind that a capital letter as an answer will save this answer in **PyRadio**'s configuration file for future reference.

+### Managing "foreign" playlists

+A playlist that does not reside within the program's configuration directory is considered a "***foreign***" playlist.
+This playlist can only be opened by the **-s** command line option.

+When this happens, **PyRadio** will offer you the choise to copy the playlist in its configuration directory, thus making it available for manipulation within the program.

+If a playlist of the same name already exists in the configuration directory, the "***foreign***" playlist will be time-stamped.
+For example, if a "***foreign***" playlist is named "*stations.csv*", it will be named "*2019-01-11_13:35:47_stations.csv*" (provided that the action was taked on January 11, 2019 at 13:35:47).

 ## Player detection / selection